Tykhyy's Conjecture on finite mapping class group orbits: Finite mapping class orbits for 4-punctured spheres

-We'll work with an auxiliary ordering of the punctures of $\Sigma$, as we did in Section~\ref{sec:fricke-relation}, and write $\alpha=(\alpha_1,\alpha_2,\alpha_3,\alpha_4)$.
-We first observe that such an orbit is never of Type \Romannum{1} since the assumption $\alpha_1+\alpha_2+\alpha_3+\alpha_4>6\pi$ implies that the relative character variety $\Rep_\alpha(\Sigma,\psl)$ is smooth and has no isolated points.
-Similarly, Cayley orbits can't occur since, in order to satisfy $(A,B,C,D)=(0,0,0,4)$ while picking angles $\alpha\in(0,2\pi)^4$, one has to take $\alpha=(\pi,\pi,\pi,\pi)$, which violates the inequality.
+\cm{We'll work with an auxiliary ordering of the punctures of $\Sigma$, as we did in Section~\ref{sec:fricke-relation}, and write $\alpha=(\alpha_a,\alpha_b,\alpha_c,\alpha_d)$.
+Recall that angles and traces are related by $t=\pm 2\cos(\alpha_t/2)$ for $t\in\{a,b,c,d\}$.} We first observe that such an orbit is never of Type~\Romannum{1} since the assumption $\alpha_a+\alpha_b+\alpha_c+\alpha_d>6\pi$ implies that the relative character variety $\Rep_\alpha(\Sigma,\psl)$ is smooth and has no isolated points \cm{by Fact~\ref{fact:rep_alpha-smooth}}.
+Similarly, Cayley orbits can't occur since, in order to satisfy $(A,B,C,D)=(0,0,0,4)$ while picking angles $\alpha\in(0,2\pi)^4$, one has to take $\alpha=(\pi,\pi,\pi,\pi)$ \cm{(see Remark~\ref{rem:relation-between-traces-and-angles})}, which violates the inequality.
 So, the only candidates are the finite orbits of Type \Romannum{2}--\Romannum{4} or the exceptional ones.
 In order to determine all the angle vectors $\alpha$ for which $\RepDT{\alpha}$ admits finite orbits, we apply the following routine (a version of which was employed by Cousin in~\cite[Section~2.2]{cousin-thesis}).

 \begin{enumerate} \item For each of the Types \Romannum{2}--\Romannum{4} and for each exceptional orbit type, we first determine all the quadruples of traces whose corresponding relative $\SL_2 \C$-character varieties contains a finite orbit of the given type.
-The information we get from~\cite{LT} is the list of all quadruples of Fricke coefficients, along with one corresponding quadruple of traces.
-In order to compute the twenty-four quadruples of traces (\cite[Lemma 2.7]{cantat-loray}) corresponding to the same quadruple of Fircke coefficients, we proceed as follows.
-We start with the quadruple of traces $(a,b,c,d)=(2\cos(\pi\theta_a), 2\cos(\pi\theta_b), 2\cos(\pi\theta_c), 2\cos(\pi\theta_d))$, where $\theta=(\theta_a,\theta_b,\theta_c,\theta_d)$ is provided in~\cite[p.~156--162]{LT}.
-We apply the following two Okamoto transformations to the angle vector $\theta$ in order to obtain two new angles vectors and thus two new quadruple of traces:
+The information we get from~\cite{LT} is the list of all quadruples of Fricke coefficients \cm{(Definition~\ref{defn:Fricke-coefficients})}, along with one corresponding quadruple of traces.
+In order to compute the twenty-four quadruples of traces (\cite[Lemma 2.7]{cantat-loray}) corresponding to the same quadruple of Fircke coefficients, we proceed as follows. \cm{Following the notation of~\cite{LT}, we start with the quadruple of traces $(a,b,c,d)=(2\cos(\pi\theta_a), 2\cos(\pi\theta_b), 2\cos(\pi\theta_c), 2\cos(\pi\theta_d))$, where $\bm{\theta}=(\theta_a,\theta_b,\theta_c,\theta_d)$ is provided in~\cite[p.~156--162]{LT}.} We apply the following two Okamoto transformations to the vector $\bm{\theta}$ in order to obtain two new vectors and thus two new quadruple of traces: